Krzysztof Bociek

-Krzysztof Bociek (born 30 March 1974) is a Polish former footballer who is last known to have played as a forward for FC Den Bosch.
+Krzysztof Bociek (born 30 March 1974) is a Polish former professional footballer who played as a forward.

 Career

 Bociek started his career with Polish side Stal Mielec, where he made 65 league appearances and scored 19 goals.
 In 1994, Bociek signed for Greek top flight side PAOK.
 In 1995, he returned to Stal Mielec in Poland.
 In 1996, he signed for Dutch club FC Volendam.